kiba/Writings/fac/chp17_project_sanctuary.md

 I made it clear that I am not involving myself in any attempt to overthrow the Atlasian government, or to make a bomb, or any other of that bullshit.

-She laughed again, saying that she liked me for such a strength of will.
+She laughed again, saying that she liked me for such strength of will and integrity.
 If it weren't for Rin, she would try to date and marry me instead.
-She would also respect my wishes as well, because she only intended to win power peacefully.
+She also has no problem complying with my demands, because she wasn't trying to do these things anyway.

 Her offer still stand for the next twenty days.

 I am very suspicious of her, so I ordered my ninja to start packing and build a spy network in Atlas and Mantle.

 **Year 2, Day 283**

 The Arc matriarch arrived in town.
-How do I know that?
+How did I know that?

 The matriarch arrived, tracked down her son, scolded him, hugged him, and then demanded a meeting with me.

 Curious, I greeted her.
 She then demanded an explanation as to why her son was in my military instead of attending Beacon Academy.
 Then she started crying about how proud she was of her son and how she didn't want him to be a huntsman, intentionally never giving her son any opportunities to learn how to fight.

-Maybe I shouldn't meet her, because she was very proud, overbearing, worried, and angry at the same time.
+Anyway, once the meeting was finished, I was somewhat bewildered.

 **Year 2, Day 288**

 Our spymaster already turned up something useful.
-It was a whole lot of political bullshit.
+It was a whole lot of political bullshit that my Prime Minister could exploit but I don't care to do.

 Now we have a series of paid informers feeding us information back about the political happening of Atlas.